4.10 Implementing the Child Protection Plan (Including the Lead Social Worker and Core Group Responsibilities)

 The second Core Group meeting will usually be held within 6 weeks of the first meeting, unless the conference decides that meetings should be more frequent.

-Meetings will usually be held every 2 months after the first Child Protection Review Conference, although the needs of the child may require more frequent meetings.
+Meetings will usually continue every 6 weeks after the first Child Protection Review Conference, although the needs of the child may require more frequent meetings.

 Core Group Meetings will usually continue to be chaired by the Lead Social Worker or her/his manager.